refinedev/refine/documentation/docs/guides-and-concepts/upload/multipart-upload.md

 ```

 :::important
-This end-point should be `Content-type: multipart/form-data` and `Form Data: file: binary`.
+This end-point should be `Content-type: multipart/form-data` and `Form Data: file: binary`?.
 :::

+This end-p
-This end-point should respond similarly.
+oint should respond similarly.

 ```json title="[POST] /media/upload"
 {